 – it is the fisher price loving family dollhouse, I had when I was a kid.
 She plays with it all the time, and we play with it together.

 Cheap and fun (and they come in colors, too)!
 They aren’t something we do every day, or even every week.
 But Lexie LOVES them!
 I think we may cover them in shaving cream for some extra sensory fun in the next few days.

-Lacing cards– we have a few different sets of these from friends and family.
-Lexie LOVES them and they are something fun to do together as well.
-She pretends she is sewing with them. great for fine motor, critical thinking, and fine motor skills.
+13. Lacing cards– we have a few different sets of these from friends and family.
+My kids use them often, they are something fun to do together as well.
+They pretend to sew, knit, and crochet like mama.
+Great for fine motor, critical thinking, and hand eye coordination.

-So, there it is my tops list of toys for toddlers through much older children.
+So, there are my top toys for toddlers through PreK children.
 Of course always supervise your young children with any toy.